 Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 Scalp massage is more than just a relaxing experience.
-It offers numerous health benefits, from promoting hair growth to reducing stress and even improving your complexion.
+It offers numerous scientifically-backed health benefits, from promoting hair growth to reducing stress and even improving your complexion.
 Whether you use your fingers or a dedicated scalp massager, this simple practice can transform your hair health and overall well-being.

 - 1. Increases Blood Flow to the Scalp

-- 2. Provides Stress Relief
+- 2. Provides Deep Stress Relief

 - 3. Strengthens Hair with Oils